apache/jena/docs/fuseki-logging.md

 ## Logrotate

-Below is an example logrotate(1) configuration (to go in `/etc/logrotate.d`) that rotates the logs once a month, compresses previous logs and keeps them for 6 months.
+Below is an example logrotate(1) configuration (to go in `/etc/logrotate.d`) based on the default service mode deployment.
+It rotates the logs once a month, compresses logs on rotation and keeps them for 6 months.

 It uses `copytruncate`.
 This may lead to at most one broken log file line.

-Replace `/etc/fuseki` if you are running with the server file are elsewhere.

     /etc/fuseki/logs/fuseki.log
     {